openxrlab/xrmocap/docs/en/tools/mmdeploy.md

 This tool converts human perception pytorch module into TensorRT engine with mmdeploy.

 ### Installation
 Please refer to [official repository](https://github.com/open-mmlab/mmdeploy/blob/master/docs/en/get_started.md) for installation.
+We also provide a [from-scratch setup script](../installation.md#a-from-scratch-setup-script) in XRMoCap.

 ### Clone